slimtoolkit/slim/README.md

 `slim --host=tcp://192.168.99.100:2376 --tls-cert-path=/Users/youruser/.docker/machine/machines/default --tls=true --tls-verify=false build my/sample-node-app-multi`

 If the Docker environment variables are not set and if you don't specify any Docker connect options Slim will try to use the default unix socket.

+### DOCKER DESKTOP

+You may not have the default Unix socket (`/var/run/docker.sock`) configured if you use Docker Desktop.
+By default, Docker Desktop uses `~/.docker/run/docker.sock` as the Unix socket.

+You can either use `--host` or `DOCKER_HOST` to point to the Docker Desktop's Unix socket or you can configure Docker Desktop to create the default/traditional Unix socket (you can also manually create a symlink too).

+To configure Docker Desktop to create the default Unix socket open the its UI and go to `Settings -> Advanced` where you need to check the `Enable default Docker socket (Requires password)` option.

 ## HTTP PROBE COMMANDS